 The Musical School Scheme provides teachers with week-by-week lessons for each year group in the school, from ages 5–11.

-Used by 50,000 specialist and non-specialist teachers globally, it provides lesson plans, assessment, clear progression and exciting whiteboard resources for every lesson.
+Used by over 50,000 specialist and non-specialist teachers globally, it provides lesson plans, assessment, clear progression and exciting whiteboard resources for every lesson.

 The Scheme supports all the requirements of the national curriculum in England and is absolutely in line with published Ofsted guidance.